 Monte Uzulua in on the Oaxaca coast of Mexico.
 When it was being built only local wood, earth and lime were used and construction was done so to protect the ancient forests nearby.
 It was also constructed with the help of 4 Mexican artisan groups, helping to preserve indigenous art and culture.
 The hotel has a rainwater collection system and only use biodegradable soaps.

 Lapa Rios is a luxury eco-resort in Costa Rico that uses renewable materials for sustainable and low-impact construction, composts its waste, promotes use of locally-sourced biodegradable products and organic foods, employ exclusively local staff, educate staff, their local community, and guests about sustainability, cultural and environmental matters.
-They use solar water heaters, biodegradable cleaning products, grow organic food and have banned all single-use plastics.
+They use solar water heaters, biodegradable cleaning products, grow organic food and avoid single-use plastics where possible.

 Chaa Creek in Belize gives 10% of all revenue to environmental and community projects under our Chaa Creek Cares™ initiative.
 The resort only uses environmentally safe products in reduced or bulk packaging, provide water refilling stations, filter their own drinking water, use only energy-efficient compact fluorescent lamps combined with automatic timers, motion detectors and photo-voltaic switches, maximise the use of natural lighting to reduce energy consumption, run their Macal River Camp facility completely on solar power, compost kitchen waste and other organic materials and use it on their Maya Organic Farm, give restaurant leftovers to a local farmer as pig feed, return packaging where possible and recycle all others, use recycled paper and our commercial printing is done on recycled paper, use low-flush toilets and low-flow shower heads and harvest rainwater to supplement water consumption.